katekats/Multi-Domain-Transfer-Learning/README.md

 **Train the General Model**

 First we need to train the general model.
 For that we will use the script: train_general_script.py.
+With the option --bilstm=True we select --bilstm and the option: --exclude is if we want to exclude a specific domain.
+Finally, the field "new_file_path" is the path and the name for the trained model.

+run train_general_script.py --bilstm=True --exclude="Domain_Name" -n “new_file_path”

 **Transfer Learning**